 So we decided to try on Android and sent the push notifications to all the users who still have the app, but did not use it in the last 7 days.
 Which turned out to be still a few thousand, which gave us enough replies to dive into the data and have a look.

 The thing that really stood out was that if I were actually to calculate the net promoter score out of 10, the score would have been 9.
 Hang on a second that is really good.
 But why are we getting a NPS of 9 from the users who churned?
 That seemed wrong.

 “I just love your product.
 But I forgot that I had it.
 You guys should remind me more often” – User

-How is it possible that one that stopped using your product would recommend it?
+How is it possible that one who stopped using your product would recommend it?
 Going through the comments, we spotted a guy who said, “I just love your product.
 But I forgot that I had it.
 You guys should remind me more often.”
 I felt really stupid.

 Interviewer: You could do a lot more than what you thought…

 Francesco: Sometimes your users actually want to be reminded.
 It was a matter of how you find the right way without actually annoying them and how many they can take what the right format and so on.

 Interviewer: So you guys A/B tested the copies as well?

 Francesco: We were running four to five tests in parallel.
 Today’s analytic platforms allow you to just run a switch or type and send them.
 So that gave us a really good insight into what we learned.
 Currently, we’re doing fairly frequent reminders, designed to add value.
 Rather than telling the user: “What a great day is today.
 Please come back.”
 We tell them: “Hey this is the best clip of the day that you haven’t seen yet and that we think you would like because we know what you like and by the way, this friend of yours likes the same thing, so maybe you want to send it to him.”

 It’s really important to add value to the user by surfacing the content they really want to see, and you have to have the data and the smartest way to actually do something that adds value to them.